Ill-Typed Programs Don't Evaluate

 The same can be said in the `then' branch of the conditional, since the `then' branch actually returns $z$.
 So we can use \rlnm{IfZL2} to conclude that $z$ is certainly a numeral whenever the conditional expression evaluates to a numeral:

-Abbreviating the `else' branch for brevity, we can obtain $y:\intty$ from the fact that the conditional branches on $y$, using \rlnm{IfZ1}, and conclude using our derived rule \rlnm{PAbnR} and the standard rule for fixpoints on the right:
+Abbreviating the `else' branch for brevity, we can obtain $y:\intty$ from the fact that the conditional branches on $y$, using \rlnm{IfZ1}, and conclude using our derived rule \rlnm{PFixnR} for recursive functions requiring pairs as their input:

 \end{example}

 \begin{example} We can define the higher-order combinator $\abbv{twice} = \abs{fx}{f\,(f\,x)}$.
 It has the following property.
 For any type $A$, it guarantees to map all functions of type $A \from A$ to an output function of the same type.
 We abbreviate $\Gamma = \{f:A \from A\}$ in the proof: